Rohrabacher Received Campaign Donations from Manafort, Had Meetings with Assange and Butina

-Rep. Dana Rohrabacher (R-Calif.) may be a friend to marijuana legalization, but that’s where his liberal leanings stop.
+Rep. Dana Rohrabacher (R-CA) may be a friend to marijuana legalization, but that’s where his liberal leanings stop.
 The Congressman is a major backer of Donald Trump and has been implicated in Russian meddling in the 2016 presidential campaign.

 Though his name has not been mentioned so far in special counsel Robert Mueller’s investigation into Russia’s interference in the election, it’s now known that Rohrabacher attended a 2013 meeting with former Trump campaign chairman Paul Manafort, who’s been indicted by the special counsel.

 Rohrabacher, Manafort and former Rep. Vin Weber, a Minnesota Republican who’s now a lobbyist with Mercury, were at the meeting on Mar.
 19, 2013, which was disclosed in retroactive filings with the Justice Department last year that detailed Manafort and Rick Gates’ work for the European Center for a Modern Ukraine.
 Gates, a former Trump campaign aide and Manafort associate, pled guilty on Feb.
 23 to felony charges of conspiracy and making false statements in a plea bargain with Mueller.

 Gates lied about the 2013 meeting and his Ukraine-related work with Manafort.
 He’s charged with “admitting to take part in a conspiracy to hide tens of millions of dollars that he and former Trump campaign chairman Paul Manafort obtained from their consulting work related to Ukraine.”
 Gates later helped Manafort prepare “a report that memorialized for Ukrainian leadership the pertinent Ukraine discussions that Manafort represented had taken place at the meeting.”